Sidewalk Snow Removal

 When you make a "Snow - Uncleared Sidewalk or Bike Lane" request, please note the following:

-• Make sure the problem occurs on the sidewalk.-
+- Make sure the problem occurs on the sidewalk.

-• DO NOT use this category to report snow on streets, parking lots, or alleys.
+- Do not use this category to report snow on streets, parking lots, or alleys.

-• Request a reference number from the operator, this will help you track the status and resolution of your request.
+- Request a reference number from the operator, this will help you track the status and resolution of your request.

-Frequently Asked Questions About Sidewalk Snow Removal
+Frequently Asked Questions

 Why is sidewalk snow removal important?

-Yes, the new sidewalk snow regulations affect all home, business, and property owners in Chicago.
+Yes, sidewalk snow regulations affect all home, business, and property owners in Chicago.
 Business owners that rent space adjacent to sidewalks are responsible for shoveling snow under the ordinance.
 Some landlords for residential and commercial property hold tenants responsible for snow clearance as a part of their lease agreements, other don't.
 Renters who aren't certain of their shoveling responsibilities should check their rental agreements or ask their landlords for clarification.

 When do I have to shovel my snow?